afair/make_id/README.md

 # MakeId

 MakeID is a ruby library containing data record identifier generators.
-Perhaps it is a library of *identifier patterns*?
+Perhaps it is a library of _identifier patterns_?
+Let me know (by pull request) if you have any useful standard (or should be) id types.

 Most databases use a sequential, auto-incrementing number as the primary key.
 For example, in PostgreSQL this is implemented using sequences.